 We live just down the road from St Annes, which has a great beach in the summer.
 I love hanging out on the beach and sometimes we top up the picnic with barbecued sausages or grilled kebabs (we just bought a portable Outback gas barbecue for a bargain £30, which is rapidly becoming my favourite ever summer buy).
 If I take Flea’s bike, a football, and a good book, we can be perfectly happy there all day.

 Another of our favourite spots is Brockhole on Windermere, which has an amazing adventure playground and a lovely walk down to the lake, and you can usually find a quiet spot for picnic by the water’s edge.
 In summer, they also have a range of kids’ sporting and climbing activities, and on the way home, we drive right by the Lakeland Limited store, which is always a bonus.

 This weekend, we headed off to Skipton Castle, which isn’t quite free, but it was only £6 for the pair of us, which isn’t bad.
 Skipton is a great castle for kids because it’s all unfurnished and open, with all the rooms leading off a central courtyard, so you can turn the kids loose and they can just run off and play knights for the day.
 Be warned, the guide thinks it’s the height of humour to turn off the lights while you’re in the dungeon.
 Ho ho.
 When they’re worn out, there’s a lovely picnic spot in the grounds with views over Skipton Woods and the town.

-I'm really looking forward to getting out and about some more now the weather finally, finally seems to be looking up.
-So, would you mind sharing your top picnic destinations?
+I’m really looking forward to getting out and about some more now the weather finally, finally seems to be looking up.
+So, would you mind sharing your top picnic sites in the UK?
 Or do you have a must-have picnic recipe that we could try out?